WEEE-Open/pxenow/README.md

 ## Limitations

 * Currently supports only BIOS systems, no UEFI
-* Syslinux config can be reliably generated only for *live* Ubuntu and derivatives, but should be easy to add more distros or the installer (see the `get_syslinux_config_for` function)
+* Syslinux config can be reliably generated only for *live* Debian, Ubuntu and derivatives, but should be easy to add more distros or the installer (see the `get_syslinux_config_for` function)
 * Many commands require root privileges.
 There's an option (`-S`) to call `sudo` automatically, but it hasn't been tested extensively
-* Tested only on Arch Linux, some commands may fail on other distros
+* Tested only on Arch Linux and Xubuntu as servers, some commands may fail on other distros

 ## Requirements

-- Python 3.6
+- Python 3.7
 - dnsmasq
 - NFS
 - syslinux and pxelinux (on Arch Linux both are located in the `syslinux` package)